hrshaik20/eec201project-kokott-shaik/README.md

   dim1 is the first dimension the vectors are plotted with dim2 is the second dimension the vectors are plotted with showFigures is a binary variable that toggles graphs (so that dozens of figures aren't opened when this is included in ProjectTraining1.m)
 The output of the function is a matrix, where each column represents a vector of dimension K-1.
-Each of these vectors is one of the codewords for this .wav file
+Each of these vectors is one of the codewords for this .wav file.